altiris4ever/symantec_swv_sws_tools/README.md

 #Fileversion=1.0.0.826
 #Filename=psexec_vir_eng.exe

 It was made for use with free tools like psexec, psloggedon from sysinternals, notepad and vnc.
-The goal is to administrate task of computers with symantec virtual programs simpler.
+The goal is to make administrative tasks of computers with symantec virtual programs simpler.
 Hope you enjoy it as much as i do!
 Can be modified under GLP as long as my name is mentioned!

 psexec, psloggedon must be downloaded from microsoft: https://technet.microsoft.com/en-us/sysinternals/pxexec.aspx & https://technet.microsoft.com/en-us/sysinternals/psloggedon.aspx